 ► Cooperative Learning - Teachers will guide small-group learning, to increase communication and team-building skills.
-It is based on grouping small teams of students heterogeneously according to ability, interest, background, etc. Some Cooperative learning activities will include Jigsaw II, STAD-Student Teams, or Group Investigation.
+It is based on grouping small teams of students heterogeneously according to ability, interest, background, etc. Some Cooperative learning or Group Investigation.

-► Inquiry-Based Learning - Based on the scientific method, this studentcentered strategy will require students to conduct investigations independent of the teacher, unless otherwise directed or guided through the process of discovery.
+► Inquiry-Based Learning - Based on the scientific method, this student-centered strategy will require students to conduct investigations independent of the teacher, unless otherwise directed or guided through the process of discovery.
 Teachers will use this strategy in developing critical thinking and problem solving skills.